 Finally, you of course have all the expected entertainment options.
 You can usually find me at the Headliners Theatre for the daily shows, the sports bar of Brodie’s which usually has acoustic music, or partying at my favourite, the Live Lounge.

-Caribbean Cruise on Britannia
+Caribbean Cruises on Britannia

 Now that we’ve discussed the essentials about Britannia cruise ship, let’s go through all the stops that you’ll have on the Caribbean Cruise.
 Spoiler alert: You won’t be disappointed!